Access to SEDN data

 Understanding SEDN’s data

 We have a master database in Excel format.
 It contains some 900,000 records (as of February 2017).
 This database sits in a Dropbox folder where it is available to all the Steering Group, funders and contributors to SEDN.
-We don’t have any particular objection to anyone having access to the whole database, but we would like to check that you know how to use it and have a legitimate purpose in mind, so if you feel you would like to have access to our central database, then please get in touch.
+If you need access to our central database, then please get in touch.

 >> Our Flora Database has a few glitches still, but the important task of selecting all records for a site is possible and many people find that handy: follow this link.